Harsh-Butani/Competitive-Programming/Notes.md

 }
 cout<<(int)dp.size()<<'\n';
 ```
-- Consider the problem of finding the longest subarray and number of subarrays such that difference between maximum and minimum elements doesn't exceed $k$.
+- Consider the problem of finding the longest subarray and number of subarrays such that difference between maximum and minimum elements in the subarray doesn't exceed $k$.
 This can be easily solved using two pointer method
 ```cpp
 // Assuming array elements in a[0...(n-1)]
 multiset<int>mst;